-	While cracking tomatoes are not aesthetically pleasing, they are also potentially dangerous to surrounding plants and to your health if you eat them.
+While cracking tomatoes are not aesthetically pleasing, they’re also potentially dangerous to surrounding plants and to your health if you eat them.

-It is important to keep your tomato plants in a stable environment so they do not have to try to adapt to a temperature or hydration shock, which could both lead to cracking.
-Keep your soil fertilized and moist to grow the healthiest tomatoes in your home or school garden.
+It’s important to keep your tomato plants in a stable environment so they don’t have to try to adapt to a temperature or hydration shock, which could both lead to cracking.
+Keep your soil fertilized and moist to grow the healthiest vegetables in your home or school garden.